FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation: Related Works

 \subsection{Spatial Information}

 Spatial information is often ignored in the segmentation task.
 One is that with the deepening of the network layer and the use of consecutive down-sampling modules, the loss of spatial information is considered normal and unavoidable.
-The other is that restoring spatial information is a difficult task.
-It often consumes a certain amount of computing resources, so many methods ignore it~\cite{romera2017erfnet,shelhamer2017fully,wang2019lednet}.
+The other is that restoring spatial information is a difficult task, which often consumes a lot of computing resources, so many methods ignore it~\cite{romera2017erfnet,shelhamer2017fully,wang2019lednet}.
 In fact, the preservation of spatial details has a positive effect on the prediction of the final results.
 Common methods, such as UNet~\cite{ronneberger2015u}, directly concatenate the shallow details and the features with corresponding resolutions.
-This operation explicitly claims a large number of parameters and calculations, which is not good for inference speed.
+This operation will bring a large number of parameters and calculations, which is not good for the inference speed.
 In order to supplement the spatial detail information, DABNet~\cite{2019DABNet} inserted features after different multiples of downsampling at different stages in the phase of the encoder.
 ICNet~\cite{zhao2018icnet} applied a cascading method to supplement the missing boundary information.
-Some models~\cite{yang2018denseaspp,2017Rethinking} adopted dense connections, which cannot fulfill the real-time requirement.
-These are effective methods, but the decoder lacks semantic guidance, so the final effects will still be slightly worse.
+Some models~\cite{yang2018denseaspp,2017Rethinking} adopted dense connections, but cannot fulfill the real-time requirement.
+These models are all effective methods, but the decoder lacks the guidance of semantic information, resulting in unsatisfactory performance.